open-contracting/kingfisher-collect/docs/local.rst

 .. tip::

-   If you encounter an error relating to ``psycopg2``, try instead:
+   ``psycopg`` is compiled from source.
+If you can't install the build prerequisites (a C compiler and the libpq library's development files), try:

    .. code-block:: bash

-      pip install psycopg2-binary -r requirements.txt
+      pip install "psycopg[binary]" -r requirements_base.txt

 To extract data from RAR files, you must have the ``unrar`` or `unar <https://theunarchiver.com/command-line>`__ command-line utility.